 Questions about stroke (STRKDX) asked if the person (aged 18 or older) had ever been diagnosed as having had a stroke or a transient ischemic attack (TIA, or ministroke).
 Persons aged 17 or younger were coded as Inapplicable (-1).
-The age of diagnosis for stroke or TIA (STRKAGED) is included in this PC PUF.
-This variable was top-coded at 85 years of age.
+The age of diagnosis for stroke or TIA (STRKAGED) is included in this PUF and was top-coded at 85 years of age.